630 Cowper Street, Palo Alto, CA 94301 (main office)

 In addition to creating a plan to take care of your family for immediately after an earthquake, you should also develop a family plan for long-term financial recovery.

-If you need earthquake insurance, or feel that your current policy is inadequate, call Allied Brokers today to get your earthquake insurance set up correctly, with the right coverage.
+If you need earthquake insurance, or feel that your current policy is inadequate, call Insurance by Allied Brokers today to get your earthquake insurance set up correctly, with the right coverage.

 Cities Served: Menlo Park, Redwood City, Atherton, San Carlos, San Bruno, San Mateo, Burlingame, Foster City, San Francisco, Brisbane, Belmont, Los Altos, Los Altos Hills, Sunnyvale, Mountain View, Cupertino, Saratoga, Half Moon Bay, San Jose, Campbell, Los Gatos, Milpitas, Santa Clara